-Algorithms and Tools for Test and Diagnosis of Systems on a Chip Algorithms and Tools for Test and Diagnosis of Systems on a Chip Module number: Workload (h): Credits: Regular Cycle: M.048.92007 180 6 summer- / winter term Semester number: Duration (in sem.): Teaching Language: 1.-3.
-Semester 1
+Algorithms and Tools for Test and Diagnosis of Systems on a Chip

+Algorithms and Tools for Test and Diagnosis of Systems on a Chip

+Module number: Workload (h): Credits: Regular Cycle: M.048.92007 180 6 summer- / winter term Semester number: Duration (in sem.): Teaching Language: 13.
+Semester 1 en

-Course form of teachin self- study (h) status (C/CE) group size (TN) a) L.048.92007 Algorithms and Tools for Test and Diagnosis of Systems on a Chip 2L 2Ex, WS+SS 60 120 CE 50
+Course form of teachin contact- time (h) self- study (h) status (C/CE) group size (TN) a) L.048.92007 Algorithms and Tools for Test and Diagnosis of Systems on a Chip 2L 2Ex, WS+SS 60 120 С 30/30

-2 Ontion ns within the module:

-None

-3 Admis sion requirements:

-None
+Prerequisites of course Algorithms and Tools for Test and Diagnosis of Systems on a Chip: Recommended: VLSI Testing, (Introduction to Algorithms)

-nuisites of course Algorithms and Tools for Test Systems on a Chip:
+Contents of the course Algorithms and Tools for Test and Diagnosis of Systems on a Chip: Short Description

-4 Conte nts:

-Short The coced top compute Cont Topics Description Purse "Algorithms and Tools for Test Description Purse "Algorithms and Tools for Test and Diagroics in test and diagnosis of integrated system Purse ter-aided preparation and application of test a P nosis of Systems or ns.
-The focus is or nd diagnosis proce n Chip" deals with advan- n algorithms and tools for
+The course "Algorithms and Tools for Test and Diagnosis of Systems on Chip" deals with advanced topics in test and diagnosis of integrated systems.
+The focus is on algorithms and tools for computer-aided preparation and application of test and diagnosis procedures.

-5 Learni ng outcomes and competences:
+Topics include but are not restricted to:

+- Advanced techniques for built-in self-test and embedded test

+- Built-in diagnosis

+- Test of robust and self-adaptive systems

+- Adaptive Testing

-Domain competence: After attending the course, the students will be able to describe recent approaches in test and diagnosis, to explain and apply the underlying models and algorithms, to explain the specific challenges of nanoscale integration and evaluate test strategies accordingly.
-Key qualifications: The students are able to apply their basic knowledge for studying and understanding new approaches from th
+After attending the course, the students will be able

+- to describe recent approaches in test and diagnosis, - to explain and apply the underlying models and algorithms, - to explain the specific challenges of nanoscale integration and evaluate test strategies accordingly.

+The students are able

-state of the art literature, to present the new contents in a conference style presentation, and to describe the new contents in a scientific manuscript.
+- to apply their basic knowledge for studying and understanding new approaches from the state of the art literature, - to present the new contents in a conference style presentation, and - to describe the new contents in a scientific manuscript.

-6 Asses sments:

-⊠Final module exam (MAP) □ Module exam (MP) □Part ial module exams (MTP)

-zu Type of examination Duration or Weighting for the

-scope module grade

-a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100%
+zu Type of examination Duration or Weighting for the Type of examination scope module grade a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100%

-7 Study Achievement:
+7 Study Achievement: --- ------- --------------

-none

-8 Prerequisites for participation in examinations:

-None

-9 Prerequisites for assigning credits:

 The credit points are awarded after the module examination (MAP) was passed.

-10 Weighing for overall grade:

-The module is weighted according to the number of credits (factor 1).

-11 Reuse in degree courses:

-Masterstudiengang Computer Engineering v3 (CEMA v3), Masterstudiengang Electrical Systems Engineering (ESEMA v2) - Amtssprache
+Masterstudiengang Computer Engineering v3 (CEMA v3), Masterstudiengang Computer Engineering v4 (CEMA v4), Masterstudiengang Electrical Systems Engineering v3 (ESEMA v3) - Amtssprache

-12 Module coordinator:

 Prof. Dr. Sybille Hellebrand

-13 Other Notes:

-Remarks of course Algorithms and Tools for Test and Diagnosis of Systems on a Chip: Module Homepage
+Remarks of course Algorithms and Tools for Test and Diagnosis of Systems on a Chip:

-http://www.date.upb.de/pages/en/teaching/homepage.php Implementation
+Module Homepage

-Lecture based on slide presentation, extensions on blackboard

-- Call study as we can a survey a large transfer or the call as we can be a survey as the call a - Self-study on recent approaches based on recent conference and journal publications - Oral presentation - Manuscript
+- Lecture based on slide presentation, extensions on blackboard - Self-study on recent approaches based on recent conference and journal publications - Oral presentation - Manuscript

-- · Lecture slides - Additional material can be found in koala - Michael L. Bushnell, Vishwani D. Agrawal, "Essentials of Electronic Testing for Digital, Memory, and Mixed-Signal VLSI Circuits," Kluwer Academic Publishers, 2000 - Laung-Terng Wang, Cheng-Wen Wu, Xiaoqing Wen, "VLSI Test Principles and Architectures: Design for Testability," Morgan Kaufmann Series in Systems on Silicon, ISBN: 0123705975 - Artikel aus Fachzeitschriften und Konferenzbänden / Articles from Journals and Conference Proceedings (e.g. IEEE Transactions on Computers, IEEE Transactions on CAD of Integrated Circuits and Systems, IEEE International Test Conference, etc.)
+- Lecture slides - Additional material can be found in panda - Michael L. Bushnell, Vishwani D. Agrawal, "Essentials of Electronic Testing for Digital, Memory, and Mixed-Signal VLSI Circuits," Kluwer Academic Publishers, 2000 - Laung-Terng Wang, Cheng-Wen Wu, Xiaoqing Wen, "VLSI Test Principles and Architectures: Design for Testability," Morgan Kaufmann Series in Systems on Silicon, ISBN: 0123705975 - Artikel aus Fachzeitschriften und Konferenzbänden / Articles from Journals and Conference Proceedings (e.g. IEEE Transactions on Computers, IEEE Transactions on CAD of Integrated Circuits and Systems, IEEE International Test Conference, etc.)

-Cognitive Systems Engineering

-Cognitive Systems Engineering

-Module number: Workload (h): Credits: Regular Cycle:

-M.048.9070X 180 6 summer- / winter term

-Semester number: Duration (in sem.): Teaching Language: 13.
+Cognitive Systems Engineering Cognitive Systems Cognitive Systems Engineering Module number: Module number: Workload (h): Credits: Regular Cycle: M.048.9070X 180 6 summer- / winter term Semester number: Duration (in sem.): Teaching Language: 13.
 Semester 1 en